Skip to content

 Assign a new value to this attribute to change the sub-title.
 The new value is always converted to string.

-title class-attribute instance-attribute
+title instance-attribute class-attribute

 title: Reactive[str] = (